justmoon/node-bignum/README.markdown

 install
 =======

 You'll need the libgmp source to compile this package.
+Under Debian-based systems,

     sudo aptitude install libgmp3-dev

+On a Mac with [Homebrew](https://github.com/mxcl/homebrew/),

+    brew install gmp

 And then install with [npm](http://npmjs.org):